 The Sickly Hermit

 Three years after his studies, John was baptized.
 He joined a group of monks in the mountains.
 He left them and lived in a cave as a hermit.
-There, he stayed in prolonged hours of prayer and practiced extreme mortifications.
+There, he stayed for prolonged hours of prayer and practiced extreme mortifications.
 However, these practices left him in poor health.
-Thus, he returned to Antioch and devoted himself for studying for the priesthood.
-In 386, John was ordained as a priest.
+Thus, he returned to Antioch and devoted himself to studying for the priesthood.
+In 386, John was ordained a priest.

 The Great Preacher

 John served the Cathedral of Antioch for 12 years.
-He won widespread popularity due to his intelligence but most especially his gift of preaching.
+He gained widespread popularity due to his intelligence, but most especially his gift of preaching.
 In 398, he was elevated to the rank of Patriarch of the See of Constantinople.
-Though with much hesitation, John received the responsibility.
+Though with much hesitation, John accepted the responsibility.

 As the bishop-patriarch, John was very different from other bishops in his time.
 He lived a life of simplicity.
 He gave his wealth to build hospitals.
 He set about reforming the clergy and the city.
-He deposed bishops for purchasing and buying their way into office.
+He deposed bishops for buying their way into office.
 He attacked wealthy people for the misuse of their money and possessions.
-John exerted a lot of effort to reform the lax clergy, to correct the badly managed budget and to eradicate the land of violence.
+John exerted a lot of effort to reform the lax clergy, correct the badly managed budget, and eradicate the land of violence.